rasmi/translate-extension/README.md

 ## Develop

-First, install Python >= 3.4 to run the backend server.
+The server is developed for Python 2.7.
 Virtualenv is not necessary but is nice to create a separate Python environment for installing just the modules needed for the server.
 ```
-virtualenv -p /usr/bin/python3.4 serverenv
+virtualenv serverenv
 source serverenv/bin/activate
 ```